1995 All-Ireland Senior Camogie Championship: Final

 I knew we were a point down so when I caught the ball I kept going and just hit it.
 I was not certain whether I had scored as they were a bit slow in putting up the flag, but the crowd was cheering and then I realised that it was a goal.
 Words cannot describe what it is like beating Kilkenny in a final.
 With ten minutes to go we were dead and buried and God must have had a hand in it.

-Dunleas
+Family links

-Sisters Lynn and Stephanie Dunlea were grand-nieces of Kate Dunlea who captained Cork to their first All-Ireland success in 1934.
+Sisters Lyn and Stephanie Delea were grandnieces of Kate Delea who captained Cork to their first All-Ireland success in 1934.